Extensive Home Recording Studio Equipment List

 Mixing / Monitoring

-Although you generally want to do most of your mix downs using studio monitors, you can get away with using high-end open backed headphones if you don't have monitors.
-Even with monitors, you may still want to check the mix with headphones to see what it sounds like without the acoustic effects of your mixing room coming into play.
-Finally, you'll benefit from having a set of Ear Buds to check the final mix because many people listen to music using ear buds with their personal music players and smartphones.
+Although you generally want to mix music using studio monitors, you can get away with using high-end open back headphones if you don’t have monitors.
+Even with monitors, you may still want to check the mix with studio headphones.
+This is to see what it sounds like without the acoustic effects of your mixing room coming into play.

 Recording

-If you're working on a limited budget then the best bet is simply to go with closed back headphones because they are the most versatile with the least amount of spill.
-In fact the drummer will benefit from the additional low end making it easier for them to hear the bass in their mix.
-If you have extra money to spend then consider getting a set of semi open back headphones for recording vocals - their improved frequency response can help to get better a performance from the vocalist while not letting too much of the mix spill into the mic.
+If you’re working on a limited budget, then the best bet is simply to go with closed back headphones.
+They are the most versatile with the least amount of spill.
+In fact, drummers benefit from the additional low end making it easier for them to hear the bass frequencies in their mix.

 Headphone Amps